 Further information on the Solar for Multi Dwellings Grant Scheme can be found on the Northern Territory Government website.

-The Home and Business Battery Scheme (HBBS) commenced on 14 April 2020 providing Territory homeowners and businesses with grants for the purchase and installation of solar PV and battery systems; or, for those who already had solar, the purchase and installation of a battery.
+The Home and Business Battery Scheme (HBBS) was launched by the Northern Territory Government on 1 December 2024.
+The grant provides Territory homeowners and businesses with up to $12,000 for the purchase and installation of solar PV and battery systems; or, for those who already have solar, the purchase and installation of a battery.

 Batteries enable households and businesses to maximise use of electricity generated from rooftop solar PV systems while contributing to grid stability and reducing power system costs.

-The first round of grants, which closed on 30 June 2020, enabled more Territorians to make the switch to renewable technology while also delivering stable, reliable and affordable power for families and Territory businesses.
+Territorians who make the switch to renewable technology can reduce their power bills, while also delivering stable, reliable and affordable power for families and Territory businesses.

-Under the second round, homes and businesses are able to purchase a battery to fit their needs with a grant of $450 per kilowatt hour of battery system capacity, up to a maximum grant of $6,000.
+Homes and businesses are able to purchase a battery to fit their needs with a grant of $400 per kilowatt hour of battery system capacity, up to a maximum grant of $12,000.

 Further information on the Home and Business Battery Scheme can be found on the Northern Territory Government website.